 English writing techniques

-You can use several different writing techniques to make your writing more engaging and exciting and keep your audiences reading until the end of your pieces.
-The list below includes just a few literary and narrative techniques you can try the next time you’re writing and you want to try something new.
+You can use several different writing techniques to make your writing more engaging and exciting– and keep your audience reading until the end of your piece.
+The list below includes just a few literary and narrative writing techniques you can try the next time you’re writing and you want to try something new.